mtov/engsoftmoderna/en/chapter2.md

-The table emphasizes two points: (1) the stories in XP represent the main features of the intended system; meaning, the system's implementation is directed by its features.
-(2) Developers have no control on the order of story implementation; this is decided by the customer's representative, who must be someone capable and with authority to define what is most urgent and important for the organization contracting the development.
+The table emphasizes two points: (1) the stories in XP represent the main features of the intended system; (2) developers have no control on the order of story implementation; this is decided by the customer representative, who must be someone capable and with authority to define the most urgent and important features for the organization contracting the development.

-With the conclusion of release planning, the iterations start.
+After the release planning, the iterations start.
 At the beginning of each iteration, the development team must meet to conduct an **iteration planning**.
-The purpose of this planning is to decompose the stories of an iteration into tasks, which should correspond to programming activities that can be assigned to one of the team's developers.
-For example, *Post questions* story can be decomposed into the following tasks:
+The purpose of this planning is to decompose the stories of an iteration into tasks that can be assigned to one of the team's developers.
+For example, the *Post questions* story can be decomposed into the following tasks:

 *   Design and test the web interface, including layout, CSS templates, etc.
-*   Install the database, design, and create tables.
+*   Install the database server, as well as design and create the database tables.
 *   Implement the data access layer.
 *   Install and test the web server framework.
 *   Implement the control layer, with endpoints to register, remove, and update questions.